If you want a seemingly invisible form of zoned air conditioning, the mini-split concealed duct unit may be just what you're looking for.

 Installing a Concealed Duct Unit

-There are various places you could install a concealed duct unit.
-You can hide it in a closet, in the top of a pantry, in a crawlspace, or in an attic.
-Wherever you choose to put it, be sure it's installed correctly.
+The places you could install a concealed duct unit are virtually endless.
 Hiring a professional who's familiar with mini split system installation is a wise choice.

-If you're installing it in an attic or a crawlspace, you need to be sure the attic or crawlspace is insulated and conditioned like the rest of your home.
-If it's not, you can build a box around the unit and cover the outside of the box with insulation to keep condensation from becoming an issue.
+If you're installing it in an attic or a crawlspace, you need to ensure the attic or crawlspace is insulated and conditioned like the rest of your home.
+If it's not, you can build a box around the unit and cover the outside of the box with insulation to keep condensation from forming.

-If you're using ducts for delivering air to multiple locations in a room, transition ducts will be needed to connect to standard ducting.
-Some manufacturers suggest using canvas ducts to simplify the transition.
-Outlet grilles are not included with the unit, so you'll have to supply those separately.
-If you're incorporating a return air duct or vent, you will need to include a filter to protect the unit from dust and contaminants.
+If you're using ducts for delivering air to multiple locations in the same room, transition ducts will be needed and you'll want to purchase outlet grilles as well.
+If you're incorporating a return air vent, you will need to include a filter to protect the unit from dust and contaminants.

 Other Features of Concealed Duct Units